CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/user-guide/data-submission.md

     ---
     - Q: Can I pause the upload process and resume later?
     - A: No, the upload process is not resumable.
 If you e.g. close the browser tab, the upload process is interrupted and you have to start over.
+    ---
+    - Q: After uploading I realised that there is a mistake in the file.
+Can I correct it?
+    - A: Just upload file

 !!!
 Warning "3TR specific"
     Please do not see our data warehouse as a storage for your raw data.